 In religious belief, material blessings are often confused with divine blessings, which accentuates the competitions, artificial primacy and inconveniences of real life.

-Conversely, the spirit of the Beatitudes is made manifest in a people where distinctions between creditors and debtors are abolished.
+Conversely, the spirit of the Beatitudes is made manifest in a people where the distinctions between creditors and debtors are abolished.

 "Do not induce us": ancient Prayer of the children, in real life